streamcode9/svg-time-series/README.md

 - Rasterizer-side coordinate transformations (No JS multiplication loops)
 - A Range Minimum Query index for O(log(N)) autoscale (No JS minmax loops)
 - No drawing or heavy CPU work in mouse handlers
-- Don't change anything more often than once per screen screen refresh
+- Don't change anything more often than once per screen refresh
 - Only calculate and apply coordinate transformations in `requestAnimationFrame`
 - Take care of `requestAnimationFrame` not firing in background.
 Don't redraw when in background to save battery.